 So mums and dads and parents did what your mom did allowed you to go to the bottom shelf in a cupboard and get that thing and I did the same thing for my children.
 What’s the like?
-How do we talk to parents now who have got younger children or parents to be a better When the child needs some love, and they can’t be the one to give it to them, how do we overcome?
-How do we not tie them into a life long addiction with something else for love?
+How do we talk to parents now who have got younger children or parents to be better When the child needs some love, and they can’t be the one to give it to them, how do we overcome it?
+How do we not tie them into a lifelong addiction with something else for love?
 Like how do we do that?
-Is there any tips or techniques that you can share?
+Are there any tips or techniques that you can share?

-What happened what happens is if the child has enough of a connection to you, and they want to maintain the connection is that if you’re if you’re not there in 100%, the right way, they’re forced to stretch their mind and bring back memories of being with you and therefore force to try to integrate.
-Well, what would mom do in this situation?
-What would dad do in this situation?
-And so you have to eff up once in a while you’re doing you won’t have a good kid if you don’t eff up once in a while.
+What happened what happens is if the child has enough of a connection to you, and they want to maintain the connection is that if you’re not there 100%, the right way, they’re forced to stretch their mind and bring back memories of being with you and therefore force to try to integrate.
+Well, what would Mom do in this situation?
+What would Dad do in this situation?
+And so you have to eff up once in a while you’re you won’t have a good kid if you don’t eff up once in a while.
 So, you know, stop driving yourself crazy.

 You have to mess up sometimes.
 And just like you’ll My book is called never binge again because I want I want people to think of themselves like an archer aiming at the bullseye.
 When you stand up and aim at the bullseye, you’re not thinking to yourself, maybe you’ll hit it and maybe I won’t, and maybe I should aim just a little off to the side.
 In the totality of your being, if you want to win, if you want to hit the bull’s eye or anything near it needs to be focused on that bull’s eye.